xMinCHsia/Marlin/README.md

 Speculative decoding is a bet: most tokens are predictable, so a cheap draft model can propose several, and the expensive target only verifies.
-Marlin orchestrates that bet across a *draft ensemble* - multiple draft
+Marlin orchestrates that bet across a *draft ensemble* - multiple draft models with different strengths - instead of a single draft model.

+Three subsystems make the bet stay profitable:

+1. **The ensemble** - draft candidates are sampled from several models and merged into a proposal batch.
+Composition is a tuning parameter.
+2. **Rejection statistics** - acceptance rate per draft model over a